brandonjew/csv-crypt/README.md

 * Decrypts CSV file and loads into memory.
 Returns CSV list object.

 ## todo
-* Write object that behaves like csv.reader for encrypted CSV files
-* Write method for accessing encrypted files one chunk at a time.
+* Better method for detecting validity of password given for decryption.